This is a Beta feature. To see about participating in this Beta program, please refer to the Beta Programs page.

 |End User||Can sign in as per usual unless a risk is detected based on the configured sign on policy rules.|

-Your Okta preview tenant must have the beta feature flag enabled:
+Your Okta preview tenant must have this beta feature enabled before it can be configured.

-Note: You will be informed via email once the feature flag has been enabled on your preview account.
+Note: You will be informed via email once it has been enabled on your preview account.

 Accessing and Using this Feature